happyguyrj/design-pattern/README.md

+# Features of Good Design
+## Code reuse
+### Levels of reuse
+#### Lowest Level
+- reuse classes
+#### Middle level
+- design patterns
+#### Highest Level
+- framework

+## Extensibility
+Change is the only constant thing in a programmer’s life.

+# Design Principles
+## Encapsulate What Varies
+- Identify the aspects of your application that vary and separate them from what stays the same.
+### Encapsulation on a method level
+Say you’re making an e-commerce website.
+Somewhere in your code, there’s a getOrderTotal method that calculates a grand total for the order, including taxes.
+We can anticipate that tax-related code might need to change in the future
+### Encapsulation on a class level
+Objects of the Order class delegate all tax-related work to a special object that does just that

+## Program to an Interface, not an Implementation
+- Depend on abstractions, not on concrete classes.

 # Design patterns
 ## Creational Design Patterns
 Creational patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.